frontity/step-by-step-tutorial/tutorial/part7-finishing-touches/use-the-html2react-component.md

 First we need to import the link processor into our `<Root>` component, and also add it to the array of `html2react` processors on the `libraries` object.

-Add this to the root level `index.js` file..
+Add this to the root level `index.js` file.

 ```jsx
 // File: /packages/my-first-theme/src/index.js